 Sequences and Series - Mathematics (Undergraduate Foundation)

-Master the algebraic structures governing ordered lists of numbers and their discrete summations.
-This course moves rapidly beyond elementary pattern recognition to establish a rigorous foundation in the mechanics of real sequences and series.
-We investigate the precise definitions defining arithmetic and geometric progressions, establish formal notation for general terms, and execute the manipulation of finite and infinite series using standard sigma notation.
-The curriculum is focused strictly on the structural and algebraic properties required for advanced mathematical analysis.
-Solid competence in manipulating discrete numerical patterns is essential for quantitative professional fields.
-Financial analysts rely on the algebra of geometric series for modelling compound interest, loan repayments, and annuities.
-Computer scientists utilise sequence structures to define discrete data sets and analyse iterative loops.
-This framework is indispensable for modelling growth, decay, or discrete accumulation processes in business and STEM sectors with absolute precision.
-Upon completion, you will possess the skills to accurately identify and define sequences through their general term and recursive formulae.
-You will demonstrate competence in calculating the nth term and the sum of the first n terms for both arithmetic and finite geometric series.
-Furthermore, you will command the conditions for convergence in infinite geometric series and acquire the ability to manipulate sigma notation fluently, expanding and simplifying discrete summations efficiently.
-This course is designed for students entering undergraduate foundation programmes requiring strong algebraic bases, particularly in mathematics, finance, and computer science.
-It also serves as an intensive refresher for professionals returning to academia or shifting into roles demanding precise numerical structuring.
-Prior exposure to standard secondary school algebra is assumed; focus is placed strictly on the mastery and application of these core discrete definitions.
+Master the algebraic rules governing ordered lists of numbers and their total sums.
+This course establishes a solid foundation in the mechanics of sequences and series.
+We investigate precise definitions for arithmetic and geometric progressions; use formal notation for general terms; and handle finite and infinite series using sigma notation.
+The curriculum focuses on the structural properties required for university-level mathematical analysis.
+Knowing how to handle numerical patterns is vital for many modern careers.
+Financial analysts use geometric series to calculate compound interest, loan repayments, and annuities.
+Computer scientists use sequence structures to organise data sets and analyse computer loops.
+This knowledge is necessary for measuring growth, decay, and accumulation in business and science with absolute accuracy.
+You will learn to identify and define sequences using general terms and recurrence formulas.
+You will calculate the nth term and the sum of terms for arithmetic, geometric, and harmonic progressions.
+You will master sigma notation; determine when infinite series converge; convert recurring decimals into fractions; and use formulas to sum natural numbers, squares, and cubes.
+This course is for students entering university foundation programmes in mathematics, finance, or computer science.
+It serves as an intensive refresher for professionals returning to academia or shifting into roles that demand precise numerical work.
+Even those outside these fields will benefit from the sharp logical thinking and problem-solving speed developed through pattern analysis.

 Enrolment valid for 12 months